dotherightthing/gsheet-search/README.md

 ## Using the app

+### 1. Set up your spreadsheet

+1. In Google Sheets, set the `GsSearchResult` named range to the header of the column you wish to use for search results:
+   * Select Cell > Data > Named Ranges > "GsSearchResult" > Done
+2. Link to the source spreadsheets via the `spreadsheets` array in `Init.js.html`

-### 1. Share the spreadsheet with any editors and app users
+### 2. Share the spreadsheet with any editors and app users

 1. Open the spreadsheet
 2. *Share > Add people and groups > [Enter email] > Editor*